stgreenb/webex-xml-nodejs/README.md

 </serv:message>
 ```

 Note: Each time you run this command you will be creating a new meeting.
-Depending on your envoroment, you may want to clean those up (see challange below)
+Depending on your environment, you may want to clean those up (see next section)

 ### 4. Parse the Response

-Pulling a piece of the data out of the above response will be a lot eaier if we parse the data into an object.
+Pulling a piece of the data out of the above response will be a lot easier if we parse the data into an object.

-Remove or comment out the exsting console.log command from your code and repalce it with the following to parse the data prior to logging it:
+Remove or comment out the existing console.log command from your code and replace it with the following to parse the data prior to logging it:
 ```
     parseString(response.data, function (err, result) {
         console.log(result)